 - Allows easy broadcast control and segmentation

-Definition of a VPN
+Definition Of A VPN

 Given that public networks do not ensure privacy and protection to personal data, both corporate and private users recognize the need for a VPN as a sound security mechanism.

-By connecting to a virtual private network, you can create a safe tunnel between your device and the website you’re visiting.
+By connecting to a virtual private network, you can create a safe virtual tunnel between your device and the website you’re visiting.